darkzeroman/AntChallenge/README.txt

-I have some issues upladoing this and making changes.
+I have some issues uploadoing this and making changes.
 I did this project before I started to use Git.
 I wouldn't worry about the commit history.

+Things that need work:
+- Flesh out documentation, right now it's difficult because I wanted the code to be understandable without looking at the documentation, but that leads to unnecessary comments.
+- I don't like I have to check for null.
+Thinking about passing an object, then manipulate the object for desired results if possible.
+  Return true/false if the output is valid?
+Need to think about this more.

 --
 Ant Challenge Project for Addepar Interview